Lebanese Center for Energy Conservation: ESCO Companies

 Since 2001, a nationwide program on energy audits for medium and large consuming facilities was initiated.
 This was a project financed by the Global Environment Facility (GEF), managed by the United Nations Development Programme (UNDP), and called "Lebanon Cross Sectoral Energy Efficiency and Removal of Barriers to ESCO Operation".
 The initial period 2002–2004 saw delays in project implementation; consequently, the project was essentially restarted with a new project team in 2005 and was operational until the end of 2009.

 The project was mainly targeting the high combined consumption of energy in industrial plants and buildings, where the potential for energy savings is important and promising.
 In 2006, LCEC aimed and worked on creating a market for ESCOs (Energy Service Companies that offer energy efficiency improvement services) where the end user can request a specialized ESCO to conduct an energy audit.

 Over 125 audits were completed within the project, mostly for large facilities.

 Only one ESCO was operational at the beginning of the programme.
 In 2010 only 8 ESCOs where active, nowadays more than 30 are available and the market is still expanding rapidly.

 To further support the growth of the ESCOs market, LCEC launched an initiative in NEAAP called "Paving the Way for Energy Audit and ESCO Business".
 The purpose of this initiative is to support the development of the ESCO working in the energy audit business and provide them with the suitable financial, fiscal and technical incentives to remove all the obstacles hindering their growth.
 To support this initiative, LCEC has offered periodical trainings, workshops and seminars on energy audit activities and procedures to technician, engineers, bankers and to all those involved in the field.

 The ESCO pre-qualification programme was launched by LCEC by 2014 in order to regulate the market and have a recommended list of companies for potential projects.

 Financing

-The National Energy Efficiency and Renewable Energy Action (NEEREA) is a green financing mechanism that allows private sector entities to apply to subsidized loans for any type of EE and/or RE projects.

-The loan has a ceiling of $20 million and is offered at an interest rate of 0.6% for 14 years.
-The greens loans are provided through any of the Lebanese commercial banks to directly reach the end user.
-The European Union is contributing to NEEREA by offering a grant over a share of the investment cost of maximum $5 million, 15% for nonsubsidized sectors and 5% for subsidized sectors.
+LCEC is the technical partner of the Central Bank of Lebanon (BDL) in the review and evaluation of all technical applications to low-interest energy loans submitted to BDL, through the National Energy Efficiency and Renewable Energy Action (NEEREA).
+NEEREA allows private sector entities to apply to low-interest subsidized loans for any type of EE and/or RE projects, with a ceiling of $20 million.
+The European Union is a partner of NEEREA, offering a grant over a share of the investment cost of maximum $5 million, 15% for nonsubsidized sectors and 5% for subsidized sectors.

-By January 2015, more than 200 projects were approved under the NEEREA financing mechanism with a total amount of more than $200 Million.
-Results show that around 60% of the projects were for solar photovoltaic while 82% of loans amount were for green buildings.
+By January 2015, more than 200 projects were approved under NEEREA, with a total amount of more than $200 Million.
+60% of the projects were for solar photovoltaic while 82% of loans amount was for green buildings.